What Do They Want and Why Does It Matter?

 While almost every employer expects you to follow instructions, some jobs are particularly sensitive to small mistakes.
 An executive assistant who doesn't spell a customer's name tag or write down a message correctly might offend an important customer.
 A billing clerk entering the invoice as a $5000 charge rather than a $500 charge could cause countless hours of drama when the customer realizes their bill is wrong.
 A lawyer missing a single word (or comma!) in a hundred page contract can cost the company millions of dollars!
 In other cases, certain mistakes may be very hard to correct (loaning money to the wrong person) and the company will want to prevent these errors.

-The recruiter and HR manager are likely referring back to some kind of job competency sheet.
+The recruiter and HR manager are probably referring back to a job competency sheet.
 It will list off characteristics such as: